2022 California elections: Special election

-General election
+Regular election

 House of Representatives

-Due to results of the 2020 United States Census, California will have 52 seats in the United States House of Representatives up for election, a loss of one seat.
-This is the first time the state will lose a congressional delegation in its history.
+All of California's seats to the United States House of Representatives were up for election to two-year terms.
+Due to the results of the 2020 United States census, California had 52 seats up for election, a loss of one seat.
+This was the first time the state lost a congressional delegation in its history.
+Six members of Congress chose not to run for re-election, including Democrat Karen Bass, who instead ran for mayor of Los Angeles.

+Although Democrats would hold the majority of the state's delegation, Republicans would win both open districts created through redistricting, as well as retain vulnerable districts that voted for Joe Biden in 2020.

 Statewide constitutional offices

 Governor

 Incumbent Democratic governor Gavin Newsom ran for re-election.
 Newsom was first elected in 2018 with 61.9% of the vote.
 He faced a recall election in 2021 in which he prevailed.
+He was comfortably reelected in 2022 over state Senator Brian Dahle.

-Lieutenant Governor
+Lieutenant governor

 Incumbent Democratic lieutenant governor Eleni Kounalakis ran for re-election.
 She was first elected in 2018 with 56.6% of the vote.
+She was reelected with 59.7% of the vote over Lancaster City Councilwoman Angela E. Underwood Jacobs.

-Attorney General
+Attorney general

-Incumbent Democratic Attorney General Rob Bonta was appointed in 2021 after his predecessor Xavier Becerra resigned to become U.S. Secretary of Health and Human Services.
+Incumbent Democratic attorney general Rob Bonta was appointed in 2021 after his predecessor Xavier Becerra resigned to become U.S. Secretary of Health and Human Services.
 He intended to run for election to a full term.
 Becerra won election to a full term in 2018 with 63.6% of the vote.
+He won a second term over former Assistant U.S. Attorney Nathan Hochman.

-Secretary of State
+Secretary of state

-Incumbent Democratic Secretary of State Shirley Weber was appointed in 2021 after her predecessor Alex Padilla resigned to become a U.S. Senator.
+Incumbent Democratic secretary of state Shirley Weber was appointed in 2021 after her predecessor Alex Padilla resigned to become a U.S. senator.
 She intended to run for election to a full term.
 Padilla was re-elected in 2018 with 64.5% of the vote.

 Treasurer

-Incumbent Democratic Treasurer Fiona Ma ran for re-election.
+Incumbent Democratic treasurer Fiona Ma ran for re-election.
 She was first elected in 2018 with 64.1% of the vote.
+She won a second term in 2022 over Cudahy City Councilman Jack M. Guerrero, who had upset Orange County Supervisor Andrew Do in the primary.

 Controller

-Incumbent Democratic Controller Betty Yee was term-limited and cannot run for re-election.
+Incumbent Democratic controller Betty Yee was term-limited and could not run for re-election.
 She had been re-elected in 2018 with 65.5% of the vote.